link to impact on health

 How can obesity contribute to the risk of cardiovascular disease?

-Obesity can lead to enlarged adipose tissue cells, or adipocytes, which synthesize adipokines.
-Excessive proinflammatory adipokine secretion can promote low-grade systemic inflammation.1 Increased adipose tissue can further lead to endothelial dysfunction, vascular breakdown, and structural and functional myocardial damage.2
+Obesity can lead to enlarged adipose tissue cells, or adipocytes, which secrete adipokines that promote low-grade systemic inflammation.1 This increased adipose tissue can further lead to endothelial dysfunction, vascular breakdown, and structural and functional myocardial damage, contributing to serious cardiovascular conditions.2-4

 Graphic of artery

-Obesity is associated with certain cardiometabolic risk factors, including hypertension, dyslipidemia, and type 2 diabetes.3
+Obesity is associated with certain cardiometabolic risk factors, including hypertension, dyslipidemia, and type 2 diabetes.5

 Graphic of heart with lighting bolt

-Obesity and its related risk factors can lead to the development of cardiovascular diseases, including coronary artery disease, myocardial infarction, and heart failure.3,4
+Obesity and its related risk factors can lead to the development of cardiovascular diseases, including coronary artery disease, myocardial infarction, and heart failure.3,5,6

 ~6x

-increased risk of developing type 2 diabetes compared with patients with normal weight.5
+increased risk of developing type 2 diabetes compared with patients with normal weight.7

 ~60%-70%

-prevalence of dyslipidemia compared with patients with normal weight.6
+prevalence of dyslipidemia compared with patients with normal weight.8

 Obesity can lead to cardiovascular disease comorbidities

-These CVD risk factors and physiological changes can affect the possibility of CVD complications.3 The impact of long-term BMI changes in overweight or obese adults on the risk of heart failure, CVD, and mortality associated with different BMI trajectories was analyzed in a large population-based cohort study that followed 264,230 United Kingdom residents for a median duration of 10 years7:
+The impact of long-term BMI changes in overweight or obese adults on the risk of heart failure, CVD, and mortality associated with different BMI trajectories was analyzed in a large population-based cohort study that followed 264,230 United Kingdom residents for a median duration of 10 years9:

 Graphic of 15, 44, 51 percent risk of cardiovascular disease in obesity